Cats and Mouse: Accolades

-TVLine named Ntare Mwine as a honorable mention for the "Performer of the Week" for the week of August 9, 2025, for his performance in the episode.
+TVLine named Ntare Mwine as an honorable mention for the "Performer of the Week" for the week of August 9, 2025, for his performance in the episode.
 The site wrote, "Friday's Dexter: Resurrection dug deeper into the life of Blessing Kamara, setting up Ntare Guma Mbaho Mwine for a fine showcase that rummaged up a surplus of emotions.
 After Blessing's mother died, the actor exhibited deep loss and sadness at her funeral celebration.
 But the veneer of his Zen-like demeanor finally dissolved, causing the character to snap in anger at his son-in-law, an exchange that allowed him to showcase the many stages of grief.
 The best scene, however, came when Blessing detailed his horrific past life as a child soldier in Africa.
 Mwine delivered his monologue with an unsteady voice and devastation in his eyes as he recounted the gory details to Dexter with humility and regret.
-Our love for Blessing — and the actor who plays him — has us crossing all our fingers and toes that this kindhearted man can survive life inside Dexter's dangerous new inner circle."
+Our love for Blessing—and the actor who plays him—has us crossing all our fingers and toes that this kindhearted man can survive life inside Dexter's dangerous new inner circle."